-This 800-hour program consists of 6 week modules per twelve week term.
-Each student must successfully complete each twelve week course before moving on to the next set of 6 week modules.
-Included in this program are 100 hours of Anatomy and Physiology, 130 hours of kinesiology as well as introduction to principles and practices of massage therapy, massage fundamentals, massage and bodywork, pathology, business and success skills, and health and wellness.
+Program Description: This 780-hour program consists of one pre-requisite course, eight self-contained units of learning called modules, and a 60 hour clinic, which the student must complete before they graduate.
+Each student must successfully complete the pre-requisite course before moving on to any one of the remaining modules in the program.
+Topics included in this program are anatomy and physiology, introduction to principles and practices of massage therapy, massage fundamentals, massage and bodywork, pathology, business, ethics, success skills, and health and wellness.
 Upon the successful completion of this program, graduates will have received the education necessary to attain a career in one of the most engaging and exciting fields today.
 The graduate may work in an entry-level position as a Massage Therapist in a variety of health care facilities, including, but not limited to, a massage clinic, hospital, chiropractic office, nursing home, health club, spa, resort, or in private practice.
 Massage Therapists may be employed in urban, suburban, and rural areas.